-The neuropsychological assessment can take from two to four hours, depending on the complexity of the issues to be addressed.
-The session can therefore take place over two sessions, particularly if fatigue is a problem.
+The neuropsychological assessment can take around four hours with an hour for a clinical interview to understand the person's needs and three hours of cognitive assessments.
+The session involves regular breaks and can take place over two sessions, particularly if fatigue is a problem.

-The assessment starts with an interview in which the clinical neuropsychologist will ask questions about current problems, educational and occupational history, medical history and social supports.
-The neuropsychologist will also screen for any symptoms of low mood, anxiety or behavioural changes during this conversation.
+The assessment starts with an interview in which the neuropsychologist will ask questions about current problems, educational and occupational history, medical history and social supports.
+Other questions will concern values, goals, and beliefs.
+The neuropsychologist will also screen for any symptoms of low mood, anxiety, stress or behavioural changes during this conversation.
 It can be useful to have a family member or someone who knows you well in attendance to provide further information about current problems.

 The bulk of the assessment involves the administration of standardised tests, which involves pen and paper tasks, manipulation of materials such as blocks, and answering questions.
 Whilst many people report that the assessment process is like returning to school, it is important to understand that there is no pass or fail on the tests; rather it is important to try one's best.
-The clinical neuropsychologist will help to put a person at ease so that they can perform to the best of their ability.
+The neuropsychologist will help to put a person at ease so that they can perform to the best of their ability.